Relatively speaking, the former is more important. All successful people have a common characteristic: continuous self-learning.

 In the preface, it is said that the main purpose of this novel is to reveal the cruel reality of exploiting the exploited classes by the exploiting classes and the brave resistance of the exploited classes.

-After Frankenstein saw the monster he created harming human beings, he always regretted and blamed himself before deciding to seek revenge from him.
+After Frankenstein saw the monster he created harming human beings, he always regretted and blamed himself before deciding to seek revenge on him.
 Is there any exploiter who blames himself like this?
 Heck, why bother?

 In my opinion, there are two themes: